blocklet/development-guide/src/developer/static-blocklet/index.md

 ## Step 5: Deploy Blocklet

-After completing the above steps, we only need to go to the main directory of the project and execute the deployment command `abtnode deploy .` to complete the deployment of the blocklet.
+After completing the above steps, we only need to go to the main directory of the project and execute the deployment command `blocklet deploy .` to complete the deployment of the blocklet.

 > Please make sure that ABT Node can run before deploying.